-SATA is one of two primary interfaces through which you connect critical components to your PC (the other one being PCIe).
+SATA is one of two primary interfaces through which you connect critical components to your PC (the other is PCIe).

-It is used by storage drives including hard disk drives, optical CD/DVD drives, as well as SATA Solid State Drives.
+It is used by storage drives, including hard disk drives, optical CD/DVD drives, and SATA Solid State Drives.

-When you are new to building PC or adding a component, things can get a bit daunting.
-This is particularly true when you have to identify components using their technical terms.
+Things can get a bit daunting when you are new to building a PC or adding a component.
+This is particularly true when you must identify components using their technical terms.

-From major components such as CPUs to seemingly trivialities such as SATA cable, every thing is as important as the other.
+From major components such as CPUs to seemingly trivialities such as SATA cables, everything is as important as the other.

 It should be noted that the term SATA cable can refer to many different cable types using the SATA interface.
-In the following text we will look at what does SATA cable look like and its type.
+In the following text, we will look at SATA cable and its type.

 What Requires SATA Cables?

-As mentioned earlier, SATA interface is used primarily for storage drives.
+As mentioned earlier, the SATA interface is used primarily for storage drives.
 This includes: